googlefonts/googlefonts-project-template/FONTLOG.md

 Acknowledgements
 -------------------------
-(Here is where contributors can be acknowledged.

-If you make modifications be sure to add your name (N), email (E), web-address (W) and description (D).
-This list is sorted by last name in alphabetical order.)
+When you make modifications, be sure to add your name (N), email (E), web-address (W) and description (D).
+This list is sorted by last name in alphabetical order.

 N: Jane Doe
 E: jane@university.edu